timescale/docs/self-hosted/upgrades/major-upgrade.md

 <PlanUpgrade />

-Additionally, before you begin this major upgrade, read the [changes in Timescale&nbsp;2 section][changes-in-ts2].
+Additionally, before you begin this major upgrade, read the [changes in TimescaleDB&nbsp;2 section][changes-in-ts2].
-This section provides a more detailed look at the major changes in Timescale&nbsp;2.
-It also includes information about how these major changes impact the way your applications and scripts interact with the Timescale API.
+This section provides a more detailed look at the major changes in TimescaleDB&nbsp;2.
+It also includes information about how these major changes impact the way your applications and scripts interact with the TimescaleDB API.

 ## Breaking changes

-When you upgrade from Timescale&nbsp;1, to Timescale&nbsp;2, scripts automatically configure updated features to work as expected with the new version.
+When you upgrade from TimescaleDB&nbsp;1, to TimescaleDB&nbsp;2, scripts automatically configure updated features to work as expected with the new version.
 However, not everything works in exactly the same way as previously.

-Before you begin this major upgrade, check the database log for errors related to failed retention policies that could have occurred in Timescale&nbsp;1.
+Before you begin this major upgrade, check the database log for errors related to failed retention policies that could have occurred in TimescaleDB&nbsp;1.
 You can either remove the failing policies entirely, or update them to be compatible with your existing continuous aggregates.